srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 2: Add the provisioning code

-In this task you will review the code that provisions the device via DPS and creates a DeviceClient instance that can be used to connect to the IoT Hub.
+In this task, you will implement the code that provisions the device via DPS and creates a DeviceClient instance that can be used to connect to the IoT Hub.

-1. In the Visual Studio Code Explorer pane, to open that application code for review, click **Program.cs**.
+1. Take a minute to scan through the code in the **Program.cs** file.

-1. Take a look at the overall layout of the application and notice that it is similar to the **CaveDevice** application created in an earlier lab in that there are:
+    The overall layout of the **ContainerDevice** application is similar to the **CaveDevice** application that you created in Lab 4.
+Notice that both applications include the following:

     * Using statements
     * Namespace definition